julien6387/supvisors/docs/special.rst

     When the network failure is fixed, |Supvisors| has likely to deal with a duplicated list of applications and processes.

-When such a conflict is detected, |Supvisors| enters a ``CONCILIATION`` phase.
+When such a conflict is detected, |Supvisors| enters in the ``CONCILIATION`` state.
 Depending on the ``conciliation_strategy`` option set in the :ref:`supvisors_section`, it applies a strategy to be rid of all duplicates:

 ``SENICIDE``

     When applying the ``SENICIDE`` strategy, |Supvisors| keeps the youngest process, i.e. the process that has been started the most recently, and stops all the others.

 ``INFANTICIDE``